VainF/Torch-Pruning/README.md

 #### Concatenation:
 <img src="examples/images/dep3.png" width="100%">

-See paper [Pruning Filters for Efficient ConvNets](https://arxiv.org/abs/1608.08710) for more detials.
+See paper [Pruning Filters for Efficient ConvNets](https://arxiv.org/abs/1608.08710) for more details.

 ## How It Works